 Posted in Advocacy, Financing, Publications, Sanitation, Water resources management, Water supply

-Tagged Earthwatch Institute, HSBC, HSBC Climate Partnership, HSBC Water Programme, river basins, socioeconomic impact, universal access to sanitation, universal access to water, WaterAid, WWF
+Tagged Earthwatch Institute, finance, HSBC, HSBC Climate Partnership, HSBC Water Programme, river basins, socioeconomic impact, universal access to sanitation, universal access to water, water security, WaterAid, WWF

 Water sector stakeholders are invited to express their views on how to shape the future of global water monitoring after 2015.